avipul49/SayIt/README.md

 ### GEO actions

-Users can say "where am i" to see there current location.
+Users can say "where am i" to see their current location.